okaybenji/text-engine/readme.md

 For instance, there's a function called "go" that gets called when the player types GO.

 You can add your own custom commands, as well.
-Take a look at the "unlock" command in `game-disks/demo-disk.js` for an example.
+Take a look at [the "unlock" command in game-disks/demo-disk.js](https://github.com/okaybenji/text-engine/blob/demo-disk/game-disks/demo-disk.js#L434-L453) for an example.

 And if existing commands don't work how you want them to, you can ever override them by reassigning them to your own function code.
 For instance, you may wish to implement your own versions of the SAVE and LOAD commands.

 ### Other Functions
 There are several other functions available in the engine!
-Feel free to take a peek at the source code (`index.js`).
+Feel free to take a peek at the [source code](https://github.com/okaybenji/text-engine/blob/master/index.js).
 It's designed to be open and simple to use and to customize.

 ## Etc.
 ### Useful Tools